maxbruening/talon_german/README.md

 ### Context sensitive dictation
 Can be activated for german dictation with the setting `user.context_sensitive_dictation_german` (this is separate from the english setting).
-Uses the knausj peek function, this keeps the behavior consistent and allows to make use of overloaded definitions for applications with special behavior.
+Uses the community peek function, this keeps the behavior consistent and allows to make use of overloaded definitions for applications with special behavior.

 Context sensitive dictation also applies to `nimitz <phrase>`, which means it is not necessary to add or remove spaces before inserting a german phrase (I find this to be very convenient).